enfabrica/enkit/scripts/gee.md

 Usage: `gee diff [<files...>]`

-Diffs the current branch against its parent branch.
+Shows all local changes this since branch diverged from its parent branch.

-If <files...> are omited, defaults to all files.
+If <files...> are omited, shows changes to all files.

 ### pack